robotology/robotology-superbuild/README.md

 For some [profile](doc/cmake-options.md#profile-cmake-options) or [dependency](doc/cmake-options.md#dependencies-cmake-options) specific CMake option you may need to install additional system dependencies, following the dependency-specific documentation listed in the following.
 If you do not want to enable an option, you should ignore the corresponding section and continue with the installation process.

-Note that the `ROBOTOLOGY_USES_GAZEBO` option is enabled by default, so you should install Gazebo Classic unless you plan to disable this option.
+Note that the `ROBOTOLOGY_USES_GAZEBO` option is enabled by default (except on Ubuntu 24.04 when installing with apt dependencies), so you should install Gazebo Classic unless you plan to disable this option.

 #### `ROBOTOLOGY_USES_GAZEBO`